 Other than in very limited circumstances where you provide us with a copy of your passport for our Know Your Client/Anti-Fraud and Anti-Money Laundering compliance activities, and from which your race, ethnicity or religious beliefs might be apparent, we do not collect any Special Categories of Personal Data about you such as sexual orientation, political beliefs, health, genetic or biometric data.

-If at any time we collect any information about your criminal convictions and offences, it will be from the public domain and we will use it only in relation to our Know Your Client/Anti-Fraud/Anti-Money Laundering compliance activities.
+If at any time we collect any information about your criminal convictions and offences, it will be disclosed by you (or at your request), or it will be obtained from the public domain and we will use it only in relation to our Know Your Client/Anti-Fraud/Anti-Money Laundering compliance activities.

 Where we need to collect personal data by law, or under the terms of a contract we have with you or your company, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into (for example, to provide brokerage services).
 In this case, we may have to cancel or refuse to provide a service, but we will notify you if this is the case at the time.